Sergey842248/Substitute-Card/README.md

 # Substitute Card

 A Lovelace card to display the daily substitution plan from the Substitute App (based on vpMobil/Indiware).
 The Card only works on external Home Asistant Sites, not the ip-based internal ones.
+For internal use please take version 1.8 in HACS and skip the updates.

 ## Requirements